 - 1 cup coconut flakes if you aren't using pecans, you can add a bit more coconut to the frosting

 - 1 cup chopped pecans optional

-Pour batter into cake pan and bake at 350 degrees for about 30-35 minutes, or until a toothpick inserted in the middle of the cake comes out clean.
+- Pour batter into cake pan and bake at 350 degrees F for about 35-40 minutes, or until a toothpick inserted in the middle of the cake comes out clean.

-Combine the arrowroot powder and non-dairy milk in a small container with a lid.
+- Combine the cornstarch and non-dairy milk in a small container with a lid.
 Shake well and drizzle the mixture into the pan a little bit at a time, stirring constantly.
-The sauce should start to thicken.
+The frosting should start to thicken.

-Stir in the coconut and pecans, and heat through.
-If the sauce seems too sugary and thick, you may have to add a little bit more non-dairy milk.
+- Stir in the coconut and pecans (if you are using), and heat through.
+If the frosting seems too sugary and thick, you may have to add a little bit more non-dairy milk.
 As it cools, it will thicken up.